fangfufu/httpdirfs/README.md

 The permanent cache system also heavily relies on sparse allocation.
 Please make sure your filesystem supports it.
 Otherwise your hard drive / SSD might grind to a halt.

-The permanent cache system also appears to be slightly buggy.
-This software seems to crash less if I don't turn it on.
-Your mileage may vary.

 ## Configuration file support
 There is now rudimentary config file support.
 The configuration file that the program will read is ``${XDG_CONFIG_HOME}/httpdirfs/config``.
 If ``${XDG_CONFIG_HOME}`` is not set, it will default to ``${HOME}/.config``.
 So by default you need to put the configuration file at ``${HOME}/.config/httpdirfs/config``.
 You will have to create the sub-directory and the configuration file yourself.
 In the configuration file, please supply one option per line.
 For example: